verrazzano/docs/content/en/docs/samples/multicluster/todo-list/_index.md

    ```

 1. Edit the `mc-weblogic-domain-secret.yaml` and `mc-tododb-secret.yaml` files,
-replacing the `THE_USERNAME` and `THE_PASSWORD` placeholders with the respective WebLogic username and password.
+replacing the `THE_USERNAME` and `THE_PASSWORD` placeholders with the respective WebLogic user name and password.
    ```
       username: THE_USERNAME
       password: THE_PASSWORD
    ```

 1. Apply the `mc-weblogic-domain-secret.yaml` and `mc-tododb-secret.yaml` files.
 The
-multicluster secret resource will generate the required secret in the mc-todo-list namespace.
+multicluster secret resource will generate the required secret in the `mc-todo-list` namespace.
    ```
    $ kubectl --kubeconfig $KUBECONFIG_ADMIN apply -f mc-weblogic-domain-secret.yaml
    $ kubectl --kubeconfig $KUBECONFIG_ADMIN apply -f mc-tododb-secret.yaml